awsdocs/amazon-efs-user-guide/doc_source/managing-file-sync.md

 **To log in to the EFS File Sync's local console**

-+ If this is your first time logging in to the local console, log in to the VM with the user name *sguser* and password *sgpassword*\.
++ If this is your first time logging in to the local console, log in to the VM with the user name: *admin* and password: *password*\.
 Otherwise, use your credentials to log in\.

 After you log in, you see the** Amazon EFS File Sync** **Configuration** main menu, as shown in the following screenshot\.